C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 ## Project Background
 Like some others, I have some expired Google Nest Protects, which I wanted to replace with a cheaper / more-scalable alternative.
 But above all, I wanted to realise a trustworthy fire/CO alarm system, which integrates with HomeAssistant.

-In pursuit of this, I initially purchased the FireAngel Pro Connected Gateway, but found it to be a dreadfully unreliable piece of kit.
+In pursuit of this, I initially purchased the FireAngel's commercial IoT solution; The 'Connected Gateway', but after a few basic tests, I found it to be a dreadfully unreliable piece of kit.
 In the end, I lost all faith in the Gateway and instead, I decided to build my own bridge from a donor radio module.

 ## Rant about the FireAngel Pro Connected Gateway
+What was so bad about the gateway?...
 As part of my testing, I removed all the alarms at once, and it didn't notice!

-Pressing 'test' in the App still reported all alarms 'online'.
+When I pressed the 'test' button in the App, it still reported all alarms 'online'.
-In fact, after leaving the gateway completely unplugged for almost a year, today the FireAngel app still says one alarm is online, and shows some obnoxious message "Monitoring the risk to your home in real time using complex algorithms… Everything is OK!?!”.
+In fact, after leaving the gateway completely unplugged for almost a year, the FireAngel app still says one alarm is online, and shows some obnoxious message "Monitoring the risk to your home in real time using complex algorithms… Risk is low!?!”.

+I don't know what these "complex algorithms" are, but they did not work for me!
+Which I'm glad I found out from testing, before putting any faith in the solution.

 ![App after 9 months offline](https://github.com/C19HOP/WiSafe2-to-HomeAssistant-Bridge/blob/master/FireAngelProConnectedGateway/FireAngelApp.png)

 So after being bitterly disappointed with the FireAngel Gateway (and not minding if I destroyed it), my next step was to attach it to a debugger, to see exactly what it was doing (with the mindset of intercepting its comms to create a local HA integration).
-I could see some JSON state changes being sent to AWS.
+I could see some JSON state changes being sent to an AWS server in Frankfurt.
 But I found the messages were very slow to report, and even worse was that it stopped updating locally if the internet connection went down.

-If you want to attach a serial debug logger to your Gateway, then you can use a 3.3v USB-to-serial adapter, and attach GND-to-GND and TX-to-RX
+If you want to attach a serial debug logger to a Gateway yourself, then you can use a 3.3v USB-to-serial adapter, and attach GND-to-GND and TX-to-RX

 ![Gateway Debug Pins](https://github.com/C19HOP/WiSafe2-to-HomeAssistant-Bridge/blob/master/FireAngelProConnectedGateway/Gateway_debug_02.jpg)